cuikp/AvRichTextBox/AvRichTextBox/README.md

 ...

 **Added 2026/01/28**
-ver 1.4.5: Multiple/overlapping text formatting and undos now work better being based on inline Ids rather than their in-paragraph indexes.
+ver 1.4.5: Multiple/overlapping text formatting and undos now work better being based on inline Ids rather than using their in-paragraph indexes.
 Also Paragrph Ids instead of indexes.